dee230803/ASSIGNMENT/README.md

 Lab Angular & Firebase issues

 -Users are able to choose the pictures they wanted to send, but when click on the button to send, there will only be loading  multiple "Failed to load resource: net::ERR_CONNECTION_REFUSED" errors are present.
-Pictures will load continuously even with multiple refresh.
+Pictures will load contin     uously even with multiple refresh.

 -User authentication is supposed to be automated.
 However, my friendlychat unable to detectc any users even though many users can sign-in and talk to each other.